microsoft/fast/CONTRIBUTING.md

 Collaborators can become a Code Owner for a specific package(s).
 They have the ability to approve a pull request that has made changes in those package(s) and at least one Code Owner will be required for any package.

-### Collaborators

-*Collaborators* have write access and have an active and sustained impact on the project and participate in triaging issues, reviewing code, mentoring, and working to improve the architectural quality.

 ### Contributors

 Membership for Contributors, having 'read' access, can be any individual who have shown interest by contributing a pull request to the project.